j4m1nion/plaj4m/README.md

 • Gradle: 8.9+

 ##   Why I Built This
-I created J4Player as a fun and challenging way to apply my experience with Compose, architecture patterns, and media APIs.
+Plaj4m was created as a hands-on project to apply my knowledge of modern Android development, architecture patterns, and Compose-based UI design.
+It was also a way to experiment with modular publishing and player customization at scale.
+It was made mainly for fun.

 ##  Author
-@j4m1nion
-Always open to feedback, collaboration, or coffee ☕.
+@j4m1nion — open to feedback, collaboration, or a chat over coffee.

 ##  License
-Apache License Version 2.0 — use freely.
+Apache License 2.0 — free to use, modify, or integrate into your own projects.